marwan-at-work/go-exercises/reddit-api/README.md

 Write a reddit client that will ping https://reddit.com/r/{topic-name}.json

 where {topic-name} is any given topic from the command line.

+For example, `go run main.go cats` should then ping `https://reddit.com/r/cats.json`.

 1. Create a struct type that resembles the JSON data coming from the request.
-You don't need to create every field, just the ones you create about: i.e. `children` and `data`.
+You don't need to create every field, just the ones you care about: i.e. `children` and `data`.

 2. Unmarshal the json in the struct, and print out every `topic` and `url` for that topic in the sub reddit.